seymar/mixcloud-mqtt/README.md

 # mixcloud-mqtt
-A Chrome Extension that gets info about a current Mixcloud mix playing and publishes this info to a MQTT broker.
+A Chrome Extension that gets info about a currently playing Mixcloud mix and publishes this info to a MQTT broker.

 | Topic           | Message        |
 | ----------------|----------------|